Automorphism groups of $\mathbb{P}^1$-bundles over geometrically ruled surfaces: Automorphisms of -bundles over

 \begin{proof} The direct implication follows from Proposition \ref{candidateFF0max}.
-Conversely, let $X$ be $(C\times \PP^1)$-isomorphic to one of the varieties in the given list.
+Conversely, let $X$ be $(C\times \PP^1)$-isomorphic to one of the threefolds in the given list.
 Then every $\Autz(X)$-orbit has dimension at least two by Lemmas \ref{geometryofruledsurface} and \ref{autofiberproduct}.
 Hence, $\Autz(X)$ is relatively maximal by Lemma \ref{SarkisovIIIandIV}.
-Moreover, the only $\Autz(X)$-Sarkisov diagram is of type IV, that exchanges the two fibrations of the fiber product, but does not produce an $\Autz(X)$-equivariant square birational map.
-Therefore, the pairs $(S\times \PP^1,p_1)$ and $(S\times \PP^1,p_2)$ are superstiff. \end{proof}
+The only $\Autz(X)$-Sarkisov diagram is of type IV, that exchanges the two fibrations of the fiber product, and the induced Sarkisov link is an isomorphism.
+Therefore, $\Autz(X)$ is a maximal connected algebraic subgroup of $\Bir(X)$.
+Moreover, there is no $\Autz(X)$-equivariant square birational map starting from any of the two $\PP^1$-bundle structures $p_1$ and $p_2$.
+Thus $(X,p_1)$ and $(X,p_2)$ are superstiff. \end{proof}

 To treat the cases where $\tau\pi$ has not $\Autz(X)$-invariant fibers, we explicitly compute the moduli space of $\PP^1$-bundles over $C\times \PP^1$ with some fixed invariants $(C\times \PP^1,b,D)$, where $b>0$ and $\deg(D) = 0$ (see Proposition $\ref{degnonnuldec}$).